joshgrib/keyzen-colemak/readme.md

     - [x] Level up and add more character to the alphabet
     - [x] Save state in `localStorage`
     - [x] Display full character set and allow skipping to levels
+- [x] Add error counts for each character, maybe some charts

 ### Planned

-- [/] Add error counts for each character, maybe some charts
 - [ ] Increase frequency of a letter if it has more errors than others

 ### Under consideration